-22 See, Article 32(3)(b) and (c), Asylum Act.

-entry in the State of origin or in other States, such as a passport or a travel document in substitution of it".
-23 Identity papers are "any official document with a picture delivered with the aim of proving the keeper's identity", 24 which includes "the surnames, the names and nationalities, the ethnicity, the date and place of birth, and the gender".
-25 The Observatoire romand du droit d'asile e des étrangers reported that the application closed as NEM were 1,834 in 2006 and 2,644 in 2007, with an increase of 44 percent.26 As highlighted above, in 2008 they were 3,073 with an increase of 16 percent.27
+to assess the merit of the application.
+Article 32(2)(a) applies such procedures when asylum-seekers "fail to hand over travel documents or identity papers to the authorities within 48 hours of filing the application."
+The application of such procedure in this case is excluded when the asylum-seekers can "credibly demonstrate that they are justifiably unable to provide travel or identity papers within 48 hours of filing the application", $^{21}$ or when on the basis of the first hearing there are some elements which establish refugee status or suggest that further investigations are necessary to establish refugee status or an obstacle to the removal, i.e. the prohibition of non-refoulement or the respect of the right to family unity.
+The travel documents are "any official document authorizing the entry in the State of origin or in other States, such as a passport or a travel document in substitution of it".
+Identity papers are "any official document with a picture delivered with the aim of proving the keeper's identity", which includes "the surnames, the names and nationalities, the ethnicity, the date and place of birth, and the gender".
+The Observatoire romand du droit d'asile e des étrangers reported that the applications closed as NEM were 1,834 in 2006 and 2,644 in 2007, with an increase of 44 percent.
+As highlighted above, in 2008 they were 3,073 with an increase of 16 percent.

-Furthermore, the asylum application is dismissed if "it is manifestly aimed at avoiding the imminent enforcement of a removal or expulsion order,"28 a purpose which is presumed "if the application is filed in a close temporal relationship with an arrest, criminal proceedings, or the execution of a sentence or the issue of a removal order."29 The first part does not apply when "an earlier filing of the application was not possible or could not reasonably be expected; or there are indications of persecution."30 It is not clear whether such exception is applicable also to the presumption in the second paragraph of the article or it is excluded when it enters into play.
+Furthermore, the asylum application is dismissed if "it is manifestly aimed at avoiding the imminent enforcement of a removal or expulsion order," a purpose which is presumed "if the application is filed in a close temporal relationship with an arrest, criminal proceedings, or the execution of a sentence or the issue of a removal order."
+The first part does not apply when "an earlier filing of the application was not possible or could not reasonably be expected; or there are indications of persecution."
+It is not clear whether such exception is applicable also to the presumption in the second paragraph of the article or it is excluded when it enters into play.

 Finally, article 65 of the Aliens Act provides that, when a migrant enters Swiss territory through an airport, and entry is rejected, he or she must immediately leave the country.
 The reasoned decision of rejection is given within 48 hours.
-The migrant is granted appeal before a judicial authority against the decision within 48 hours from the notification of the decision, and the appeal will be decided within the following 72 hours.
-Nevertheless, the appeal does not have suspensive effect.
+The migrant is granted appeal before a judicial authority against the decision within 48 hours from the notification of the decision, and the appeal will be